-C-11 is cannot last long.
+C-11 cannot last long.
 Luckily, Kettering Health Main Campus is one of a select few places in the country where the tracer is produced.
 A machine called a cyclotron makes it possible.
-Highly specialized radiochemists then add it to the natural methionine molecule to make the radioactive PET drug.
+Highly specialized radiochemists add it to the natural methionine molecule to make the radioactive PET drug.

 Kettering Health has been performing PET scans with C-11 methionine since 1995.
 With the recent installation of a more powerful cyclotron that produces the tracer in 2019, we can continue to offer this rare diagnostic tool.

 Using this unique scan, nuclear medicine physicians can see the extent of the tumor better and earlier than with an MRI or CT scan.
 PET scans allow physicians to see changes in the brain sooner, leading to an earlier and more accurate diagnosis.

 “One of the great advantages of PET imaging is that it is based on looking at biochemical differences in the tumor or body tissue.
 A CT or MRI looks at anatomy and anatomical changes,” says Steve Matmuller, chief nuclear pharmacist at Kettering Health.

 “With PET, we can see smaller changes before they manifest themselves in larger, more anatomical abnormalities that CT or MRI can pick up.
 That is part of the power of PET.”

 The surgeon and radiation therapist then have an advantage, as they can then use precision tools of image-guided surgery and gamma knife to resect or irradiate the tumor.

 Is a methionine PET Scan an option for me?